WHAT EXACTLY DO VITAMINS AND MINERALS DO?

 - Food Sources: Lean red meat, nuts, oily fish, egg yolks, green leafy vegetables, beans, and fortified grains.

-- Signs of Deficiency: Skin lesions, poor heart health, muscle cramps, tremors, diarrhea, respiratory issues, dizziness, slow wound healing, type II diabetes, growth problems among children.
+- Signs of Deficiency: Skin lesions, poor heart health, muscle cramps, tremors, diarrhea, respiratory issues, dizziness, slow wound healing, type II diabetes, and growth problems among children.

 - Recommended Dietary Allowance (RDA): 310mg – 400mg.

 - Food Sources: Meat, shellfish, milk, nuts, legumes, spinach, and whole grains.
 Foods that contain dietary fiber should also provide magnesium, and the mineral is often added to cereals and other fortified food products.

 Magnesium Fact Sheet – Information for health professionals from the National Institutes of Health.